-Α. SUPPLY PERIOD Start of supply period is 1 July 2022; or we pick-up your Milk on any date which is after period (and this MSA) is that date.
-The statement of circumstances will be deemed to 2022/23 Milk Year.
-We will otherwise discuss with To avoid doubt, this MSA is not activated (and ther picked up your Milk in the 2022/23 Milk Year.
-You do not need to sign this MSA.
-This MSA is act nly activated once the following conditions are n our website (www.saputodairyaustralia.com.au) ear. he start date of your supply period (and this MSA) 1 July 2022, then the start date of your supply b have been satisfied if we pick up your Milk in the you if it is not satisfied. re is no agreement between us) until we have ivated by conduct, and you and SDA are deemed to have agreed the terms of this MSA on the date 2.
-Supply Period end date 30 June 2023 , unless terminated earlier in accorda ince with this MSA.
-If your Supply Period commenced on: 1 July 2022, the end date for your Cooling-off Peri any date after 1 July 2022, the end date for your C picked up your Milk.
-During the Cooling-off Period, you may terminate th later than 5pm on the last day of the Cooling-off Period cooling-off Period is: 14 days after the date we first is MSA by providing us with written notice by no 4.
-8 Non-exclusive PRICING We may also need to discuss additional farm safet • you wish to temporarily cease supply to us and su s at the same time as SDA, we request that you e of this intent, for safety and operational reasons. ty measures with you; or pply to another processor (before returning to us inently cease to supply us, we request that you act 5.
-Minimum Price SDA's Minimum Price for August to December durin of Premium quality Milk is: ng the 2022/23 Milk Year for the supply Butterfat \$5.59 per kilogran Protein \$11.18 per kilogram SDA's Minimum Price for July and January to June of Premium quality Milk is: Butterfat \$6.42 per kilogram
+Α. SUPPLY PERIOD 1.
+Start of supply period is satisfied; 2. we receive from you an Exclusive MSA Election that you elect to have your Milk collected by S 3. we pick-up Milk from you in the 2022/23 Milk 1 To avoid doubt, this exclusive MSA is not activated until the above conditions are met.
+If (subject to conditions 1 and 2 above being met): we first pick up your Milk on 1 July 2022, then exclusive MSA) is 1 July 2022; or we pick up your Milk on any date which is after period (and this exclusive MSA) is that date.
+The statement of circumstances will be deemed t in the 2022/23 Milk Year.
+We will otherwise discut.
+You do not need to sign this exclusive MSA.
+This of the statement of the statement e MSA is only activated once three conditions n our website (www.saputodairyaustralia.com.au) n Form (or other notice in writing) confirming DA under the terms of this exclusive MSA; and (and there is no agreement between us) the start date of your supply period (and this 1 July 2022, then the start date of your supply to have been satisfied if we pick up your Milk ss with you if it is not satisfied. exclusive MSA is activated by conduct, you and SDA are deemed to have agreed the terms of this are met. exclusive MSA once the three conditions above 2.
+Supply Period end date 30 June 2023, unless terminated earlier in accorda ance with this exclusive MSA.
+3. Cooling-off Period This exclusive MSA is subject to a 14 day Cooling-o If your Supply Period commenced on: 1 July 2022, the end date for your Cooling-off Per any date after 1 July 2022, the end date for your C picked up your Milk.
+During the Cooling-off Period, you may terminate th notice by no later than 5pm on the last day of the C od is: 15 July 2022; or cooling-off Period is: 14 days after the date we first nis exclusive MSA by providing us with written 1 .
+Exclusive MSA This MSA is exclusive.
+You may not supply any of your Milk to another par В. PRICING 5.
+Exclusive Minimum Price SDA's Minimum Price for August to December duri of Premium quality Milk is: ng the 2022/23 Milk Year for the supply Butterfat \$5.69 per kilograr Protein \$11.38 per kilograr SDA's Minimum Price for July and January to June of Premium quality Milk is: for the 2022/23 Milk Year for the supply Butterfat ¢6 E2 por kilograf Butteriat \$6.52 per kilograr